-- lowering cholesterol levels
+- Lowering cholesterol levels

-- preventing cognitive decline
+- Preventing cognitive decline

-- reducing the risk of cardiovascular problems.
+- Reducing the risk of cardiovascular problems

-1) Lower cholesterol levels
+1) Chocolate lowers cholesterol

-The study authors wrote "results indicate that regular consumption of chocolate bars containing PS and CF as part of a low-fat diet may support cardiovascular health by lowering cholesterol and improving blood pressure."
+The study authors wrote, "results indicate that regular consumption of chocolate bars containing PS and CF, as part of a low-fat diet, may support cardiovascular health by lowering cholesterol and improving blood pressure."

-2) Preventing memory decline
+2) Chocolate may prevent memory decline